-NOMA President Jason Pugh (‘06 MSAUD) and President-Elect Pascale Sablan (’07 MSAAD) present on their work and activism as designers and are joined in conversation by immediate past President Kimberly Dowdell to discuss what is next for NOMA upon their 50th Anniversary as an organization and what it has meant for them to ‘lift as they rise’ in their careers focusing energy on the development of the next generation of designers.
+NOMA President Jason Pugh (‘06 MSAUD) and President-Elect Pascale Sablan (’07 MSAAD) presented on their work and activism as designers and were joined in conversation by immediate past President Kimberly Dowdell to discuss what is next for NOMA upon their 50th Anniversary as an organization and what it has meant for them to ‘lift as they rise’ in their careers focusing energy on the development of the next generation of designers.

 Jason Pugh, AIA, AICP, NOMA, LEED AP, is the 2021-2022 President of the National Organization of Minority Architects.
 He is both a licensed architect and certified planner, and a Senior Associate Architect and Urban Designer at Gensler’s Chicago office.
 His architectural and urban design portfolio includes both domestic and foreign projects, ranging from small mixed-use developments to extensive urban in-fill and greenfield master planning sites with extensive programs covering over 2,500+ acres.
 Architectural projects include various mixed-use residential developments with ground-level commercial and retail programs, hospitality, senior housing, science and technology research labs, corporate office headquarters, and university campus medical facilities throughout the country.

 Despite a diverse educational base and professional resume as an Architect and Urban Planner, Jason considers himself first and foremost a designer.
 He is constantly exploring new methodologies, technical and abstract, that will lead him towards creating stronger designs and solutions at multiple scales.
 His favorite projects directly engage with the extended community and end-users as he oscillates between the macro and micro scales to progress projects from preliminary master planning concepts through full construction documentation and CA.